-The board has three standing committees to facilitate and assist the board of directors in the execution of its responsibilities.
-The committees are currently the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee.
-In accordance with applicable Nasdaq listing standards, all of the committees are comprised solely of non-employee, independent directors.
-Charters for each committee are available at www.Supermicro.com by first clinking on "About Us" and then "Investor Relations" and then "Corporate Governance", and is also available in print without charge to any stockholder who requests it.
+The board has three standing committees to facilitate and assist the board of directors in discharging its responsibilities: the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee.
+In accordance with applicable Nasdaq listing standards, each of these committees is comprised solely of non-employee, independent directors.
+The Charter for each committee is available at www.Supermicro.com by first clicking on "About Us" and then "Investor Relations" and then "Corporate Governance".
 The charter of each committee also is available in print to any stockholder who requests it.
 The following table shows the current members of each of the standing board committees:

-Audit Committee Compensation Committee Corporate Governance Committee Edward J. Hayes, Jr.(1) Sherman Tuan(1) Hwei-Ming (Fred) Tsai(1) Hwei-Ming (Fred) Tsai Hwei-Ming (Fred) Tsai Sherman Tuan Gregory K. Hinckley (1) Committee Chairperson
+Audit Committee Compensation Committee Nominating and Corporate Governance Committee Edward J. Hayes, Jr.(1) Sherman Tuan(1) Hwei-Ming (Fred) Tsai(1) Hwei-Ming (Fred) Tsai Hwei-Ming (Fred) Tsai Sherman Tuan Gregory K. Hinckley (1) Committee Chairperson determined that each member of our Audit Committee meets the requirements for independence under the applicable listing standards of Nasdaq and the rules of the SEC.
+Our board has also determined that each member of our Audit Committee is a "financial expert" as defined under applicable SEC rules.